Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 <!-- TODO: reference why the replay rate -->
 <!-- TODO: extend? move somewhere else? -->

-The agent updates the network weights from replay memory every $R$ _states_.
+The agent updates the network weights from replay memory every $m$ _states_.
 In this way, we reduce over-fitting and early convergence to suboptimal policies.